Chomsky's TheorySecondary students aged 12-14 in bottle green cardigans discussing Chomsky's language theory in class

 The LAD allows children to effortlessly acquire language, even in the absence of explicit instruction, and adapt to the specific grammatical patterns of their native language.

-Chomsky's theory emphasizes the role of innate knowledge in language acquisition.
-The concept of Universal Grammar and the Language Acquisition Device highlight the capacity of humans to effortlessly acquire and utilize language, guided by innate underlying grammatical rules and a specialized language processor in the brain.
+Chomsky's theory emphasises the role of innate knowledge in language acquisition.
+The concept of Universal Grammar and the Language Acquisition Device highlight the capacity of humans to effortlessly acquire and use language, guided by innate underlying grammatical rules and a specialised language processor in the brain.

 Noam Chomsky